Renault Kwid: History

-Specifications
+Overview

 At launch, the only engine available was a three-cylinder, 799 cc unit with a 40 kW power output and 72 Nm torque, coupled to a 5-speed manual transmission.
 According to the Indian newspaper The Financial Express, Kwid's 300-litre boot space is "the most voluminous in its class" and its fuel efficiency is "class-leading", at 25.17 km/L. In August 2016, the Kwid received a more powerful 1.0-liter engine.
 The Kwid 1.0 is powered by a 999 cc engine which churns out 50 kW of power and 91 Nm of peak torque.

 The Renault Kwid received a minor update in July 2018.
 It gets new features such as pretensioner front seat-belts, two additional USB sockets, a rear armrest, a new grille and two new colour schemes.
 The Dacia Easy-R 5-speed automated manual transmission became available on Indian market Kwid models.

 Latin American version

-In 2017, a heavily revised version of the Kwid started production at the Renault' plant in Brazil.
+In 2017, a heavily revised version of the Kwid started production at the Renault plant in Brazil.
 To comply with stricter Brazilian regulations, the localised version has various structural reinforcements and four airbags as standard which made its weight go up 88 kg compared to the Indian version.
 This version only offers a 1.0-litre inline-three petrol engine.

 It was also introduced to the Mexican market in May 2019, in the Intens, Iconic and Outsider trim levels.
 A Bitono trim level was added later on 10 November 2020, with the main difference having a black roof and can be ordered in the Marfil (Ivory), Rojo Fuego (Fire Red), and Naranja Ocre (Ocher Orange) colours.
 It is identical to the Outsider trim level and is positioned above said trim.